-A woman named Grace is living with her two children Anne and Nicholas on an almost empty island in their huge mansion.
-Grace’s husband is a soldier in WWII and Grace has given her husband up for dead.
+A woman named Grace is living with her two children, Anne and Nicholas, on an almost empty island in their huge mansion.
+Grace’s husband is a soldier in WWII who she thinks is dead.
 Everything seems peaceful for her, but when three mysterious servants are given jobs at the house, terrifying secrets are unlocked that even Grace cannot handle.
 It is atmospheric.
 It’s creepy.
 And its climax completely knocks your socks off.

 Read More: Best R-Rated Movies of All Time

 ‘Holy Motors’ will lay a strong claim of being the weirdest movie on this list.
 I don’t know how to describe the story of the film because there is no way to it.
 I wonder if there’s even a story in it.
 The film is more of an experiment that works big time — if you immerse yourself in it.
 A man walks around a city wearing different kinds of make-up, and as an audience, all you can do is try to guess his purpose.
 Truly, mind-blowing!

 Read More: 100 Best Movies of All Time

 Eisenheim – the Illusionist – is a mysterious character with an agenda buried deep down in his heart.
 He dares to oppose the tyrant crown prince, using the only weapon in his armory – Magic.
 Just like its lead character, the film will trick you at every step of the way.
 When it finally ends, you will left mesmerized by what you just saw.